 Amritsar, the home of the Golden Temple, is one of the best places to visit in India during Diwali.
 The best way to experience the Diwali celebration in Amritsar is to visit the Golden Temple.
 The complex of Golden temple is decorated with glittering lights, lamps, and the edge of the lake embraced with thousands of diyas and candles, lit by devotees.

 The premises of Golden temple is decorated with bright lights, lanterns, and the edge of the lake encircled with myriad diyas and candles, lit by devotees.
 Diwali is celebrated collectively with Bandi Chhor Divas, which is an important festival for Sikhs.
 It is celebrated on the return of Guru Hargobind Ji, the 6th Sikh Guru, from his imprisonment.
 Special prayers and kirtans are conducted throughout the city.
-Celebrating Diwali in Amritsar is a good choice during a pandemic.
-The safety protocol followed at the Golden temple during this pandemic is really appreciable.

 This pocket-sized paradise is another enjoyable destination to visit during Diwali.
 The festival of light is celebrated here on Naraka Chaturdashi.
 Locals believe that the demon Narakasura, who coerced the people of the villages and he was killed on this day by Lord Krishna.
 Hence, the people of Goa celebrate it on Naraka Chaturdashi.
 Locals create several larger sized Narakasura effigies filled with firecrackers and dry bushes and burn them the next morning in the wee hours.
 The ritual is similar to the burning effigies of the Ravana, his son Meghnath, and brother Kumbhakaran on Dussehra.
 Diwali in Goa is not as crowded as the other major cities of India like Kolkata, Bihar, and Varanasi.
-You can enjoy here at an extra space so it is an ideal option to visit Goa during Pandemic.
+You can enjoy here at an extra space so it is an ideal option to visit Goa.

 Locals decorate their houses with lanterns, candles, and lights.
 During the Diwali night celebrations, the local markets are also decorated where people can shop for souvenirs.
 You can relish delicious Diwali special cuisines or buy souvenirs for your loved ones at the local markets.
 Do not forget to try your luck at the famous casinos of Goa.